 Lie symmetries of normal linear systems of $n$ second-order ordinary differential equations and equivalence point transformations between such systems can be efficiently used for reducing their total order and their integration.

 We begin with the singular subclass~$\bar{\mathcal L}_0$ of~$\bar{\mathcal L}$.
-Recall that belonging systems to this subclass is easily checked by verifying the condition that the matrix-valued function $B-\frac12A_t+\frac14A^2$ is proportional to the identity matrix~$E$ with time-dependent proportionality factor.
+Recall that the belonging of systems to this subclass is checked by verifying the condition that the matrix-valued function $B-\frac12A_t+\frac14A^2$ is proportional to the identity matrix~$E$ with time-dependent proportionality factor.

 \begin{proposition} The integration of any system~$\bar L_\theta$ from the class~$\bar{\mathcal L}_0$ is reduced to at most $2n$ quadratures via finding a fundamental matrix of the system of $n$ first-order ordinary differential equations $\boldsymbol y_t+\frac12A^{\mathsf T}\boldsymbol y=\boldsymbol0$ with respect to the vector-valued function~$\boldsymbol y$ of~$t$ and a fundamental set of solutions of the second-order ordinary differential equation $n\varphi_{tt}=\mathop{\rm tr}\big(B-\frac12A_t+\frac14A^2\big)\varphi$ with respect to the function~$\varphi$ of~$t$. \end{proposition}